globalcitizen/storage-graph/README.md

 Sample output
 -------------
+This output shows a system where there are two primary physical SATA volumes, ''/dev/sda'' and ''/dev/sdb''.
+Each of these have two partitions.
+One of these partitions, ''/dev/sdb2'', is used as the basis for an LVM2 volume group, ''/dev/VolumeGroup''.
+On top of this volume group rests an LVM2 volume called ''/dev/VolumeGroup/DRBDContainer'', which contains the DRBD volume ''/dev/drbd/drbd1'' (resource id ''r0'').

 <pre>
 + - - - - - - - - - - - - - - - - - - -+